BS in Nursing (Pre-Licensure)

 • A minimum science GPA of 3.0 is required on the pre-clinical science courses completed at the time of application (anatomy, physiology, microbiology, and chemistry).
 One science course may be in progress at the time of application.

 • A minimum GPA of 3.3 is required on the pre-clinical and corequisite courses completed at the time of application.
 Applicants may omit up to two grades from their GPA calculation providing they have a minimum of eight grades total, including 2 science grades.
 For example, an applicant applying with nine grades may omit one grade; an applicant with 10-12 grades may omit up to two grades.
-All pre-clinical and corequisite courses must be completed with a grade of "C-" or better.
-Up to 50 admission points will be assigned based on the applicant's GPA (see School of Nursing website for details).
+All pre-clinical and corequisite courses must be completed with a grade of "C-" or better. (see School of Nursing website for details).

 • All GPAs will be calculated using standard weights, not varying institutional unit assignments.
 Science lab courses will be weighted four (4) units; all other coursework will be weighted three (3) units.
 Pluses and minuses are not considered.